Perfection of planned layout is achieved only by institutions on the point of collapse.

 • Conferences and other Events Managed

-You can even break your resume section for skills into different categories:
+You can even categorize your skills section into the following different categories:

 • Technical Skills